 Bridget B. Romero

-Bridget Romero’s practice is focused exclusively on labor and employment law.
+Bridget Romero’s practice is focused exclusively on employment and labor law, serving as leader of the firm's Employment & Labor Practice Group.
 She regularly counsels business owners, HR professionals and in-house lawyers on a full range of matters, including performance management and HR best practices, employment and separation agreements, wage and hour/FLSA classifications, sick leave laws, drug testing policies and cutting-edge matters, including LGBTQ issues in the workplace and ban-the-box legislation.
 Bridget also drafts employee handbooks and offers cost-effective handbook update and training services, as well as workplace investigations.

 Having served as Lathrop Gage’s employment counsel, Bridget is extremely aware of the need to handle matters efficiently and cost-effectively.
 To save clients time and money, she has developed unique checklists and processes for handling employment issues.
 When prevention is not enough and legal issues arise, she seeks swift, pre-trial resolution to minimize the disruption to business operations and fees that clients often face in such situations.

 When matters ultimately require trial, Bridget is extremely effective at fiercely and aggressively advocating for her clients’ positions.
 For example, on behalf of one of the country’s largest employers, on two separate occasions Bridget received complete defense verdicts on employment discrimination and retaliation claims brought by former employees where the jury deliberated for less than an hour.

 Bridget has handled countless administrative charges of employment discrimination before the EEOC and state and local agencies, as well as unfair labor practices charges before the NLRB.
 Recently, Bridget was able to convince the EEOC that a matter the agency had “flagged” for possible litigation was meritless, and litigation by the EEOC was unwarranted after a protracted investigation conducted by the agency.